 Our Board of Directors has undertaken a review of the independence of each director.
 Based on information provided by each director concerning his or her background, employment and affiliations, our Board of Directors has determined that (i) Messrs.
-Saltz, Brown and Richardson do not have a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or responsibilities and that each of these directors is "independent" as that term is defined under the listing standards of NASDAQ and (ii) Messrs.
+Brown, Richardson, and Givens do not have a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or responsibilities and that each of these directors is "independent" as that term is defined under the listing standards of NASDAQ and (ii) Messrs.
 Ferris and Burlend are non-independent directors.
 Therefore, a majority of our Board of Directors consist of "independent directors" as defined under the listing standards of NASDAQ.
+Mitchell A. Saltz, who served as a director until his passing on October 11, 2020, also was an independent director.